arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 ### Task 5

-Write a class containing a method which finds takes as an argument an integer and finds the corresponding [fibonacci number](https://en.wikipedia.org/wiki/Fibonacci_number).
+Write a class containing a method which takes as an argument (i.e input) an integer and finds the corresponding [fibonacci number](https://en.wikipedia.org/wiki/Fibonacci_number).
 This will require either a loop or [recursion](https://en.wikipedia.org/wiki/Recursion).

 Create a client class to test this method.